bbbradsmith/hatariB/DEVELOP.md

 * `make zlib` - shorthand for `make -f makefile.zlib`
 * `make sdl` - shorthand for `make -f makefile.sdl`

-By default SDL ant hatariB are built with the `-j` option to multithread the build process.
+By default hatariB is built with the `-j` option to multithread the build process.
 You can disable this by adding `MULTITHREAD=` to the command line.
 This may be needed if the system runs out of memory, or otherwise can't handle the threading.

 ## Changes to Hatari